farahconor/table_generate/README.md

 Next, place the table files you want to convert into the "data" folder.
 The table files must follow a specific format to work correctly:
 - The file should be a csv file.
 - The first row should the name of each column.
-For optimal usage follow: https://vizier.cds.unistra.fr/vizier/doc/catstd-3.3.htx
+For optimal name conventions follow: https://vizier.cds.unistra.fr/vizier/doc/catstd-3.3.htx
 - The second row should be the units of each column.
-For optimal usage follow: https://vizier.cds.unistra.fr/vizier/doc/catstd-3.2.htx
+For optimal unit conventions follow: https://vizier.cds.unistra.fr/vizier/doc/catstd-3.2.htx
 - The third row should be a description of the column
 - All subsequent rows should be data.
 (A common error occurs if the last line of the csv exists but is blank, make sure you delete any empty lines.)
 - One column must contain a right ascension in decimal degrees, one column must contain a declination in decimal degrees
+- One column must be classified as the "main column" and it must be the string datatype

 Once all tables have been placed create a new configuration ini file or create a copy of the example ini file.
 The modify it, open it with any text editor.
 The configuration file must follow the following format: